swollengoat/Service-Now--ASM-topology-mediator/README.md

 Some items to note:

--- !!!
-A Note About RAM: This script unapologetically sacrifices RAM for speed.
-For a CMDB containing around 4 million CIs and 5.5 million relationships, this script will consume around 10GB of RAM.
+-- A note about RAM usage:
+   CMDB containing around 4 million CIs and 5.5 million relationships, this script will consume around 5GB of RAM.
 Ensure you are running this on a system with enough resources that can accommodate the size of your CMDB.

 -- ServiceNow may throttle queries that are performed against its REST API.
 I have